 18th/19th May 2020: The Health & Safety Authority published a series of COVID-19 checklists.
 Checklist No. 7: Worker Representative poses a series of questions for use for educational purposes.
 A review of this checklist is provided in Appendix I.

-Title of Lead Worker Representatives:
+Title of Worker Representatives:

 Appointments of designated persons to assist in the implementation of COVID-19 control measures through monitoring of adherence commenced in advance of and since the publication of the National Protocol.
-Various titles were used including Covid-19 Compliance Officer, COVID-19 Warden, and COVID-19 Compliance Warden, Lead Worker Representative.
+Various titles were used including Covid-19 Compliance Officer, COVID-19 Warden, and COVID-19 Compliance Warden, Worker Representative.

 While the previously mentioned titles may appear in documents such as risk assessments, toolbox talks etc., or be used locally across the organisation, the role and duties of this function are the same.

-For the avoidance of doubt, the term ‘Lead Worker Representative’ will be used in the OPW to describe this role and for the remainder of this document.
+For the avoidance of doubt, the term ‘Worker Representative’ will be used in the OPW to describe this role and for the remainder of this document.

-Appointment of Lead Worker Representatives
+Appointment of Worker Representatives

-Due to the wide range of workplace environments and roles across the Office, the OPW considers that a number of Lead Worker Representatives are required to be appointed across its various workplaces.
+Due to the wide range of workplace environments and roles across the Office, the OPW considers that a number of Worker Representatives are required to be appointed across its various workplaces.
 Depending on the workplace, more than one person may be appointed, or in some cases, a person who will act as an alternate if required.

-People appointed to carry out this role may include any staff member including forepersons, supervisors, managers, service managers and/or safety representatives.
+Staff members appointed to carry out this role may include any staff member who is representative of and for the staff.

-SIPTU have confirmed that they do not have a difficulty with the existing Safety Representatives performing the role of the Lead Worker Representative as set out in the Protocol.

-Proposed Role & Responsibilities of the Lead Worker Representative
+Role & Responsibilities of the Worker Representative

-The proposed role of the Lead Worker Representative is to:
+The Role of the Worker Representative is to:

 Work collaboratively with the OPW Management to assist in the implementation of measures;